AGWA/git-crypt/README.md

 In order for others to en/decrypt your files, they will need a public key.
 You can generate your key either by using [GPG](https://gnupg.org/download/), or by using **git-crypt**.

-1. Create and Commit a GPG User using [GPG](https://gnupg.org/download/):
+1. Create and commit a GPG user using [GPG](https://gnupg.org/download/).

     ```
     git-crypt add-gpg-user USER_ID
     ```

-    > `USER_ID` can be: a key ID a full fingerprint, an email address, or anything else that uniquely identifies a public key to GPG
+    > `USER_ID` can be: a key ID a full fingerprint, an email address, or anything else that uniquely identifies a public key to GPG.
     >
     > (see ["HOW TO SPECIFY A USER ID"](https://www.gnupg.org/documentation/manuals/gnupg/Specify-a-User-ID.html))

     This will create a `.git-crypt/` directory in the root folder of your repository and add (and commit) a GPG-encrypted key file for each user you create.

-2. Create/Send a sharable key using git-crypt
+2. Create/Send a sharable key using git-crypt.

-    You can also export a symmetric secret key, which you must securely convey to collaborators (GPG is not required, and no files are added to your repository):
+    You can also export a symmetric secret key, which you will need to securely convey to collaborators (GPG is not required, and no files are added to your repository).

         git-crypt export-key /path/to/key

-    You can then send this key to your collaborators, who can unlock your secret files using:
+    You can then send this key to your collaborators, who can unlock your encrypted files using:

         git-crypt unlock /path/to/key